-The GAO's 2003 report on the Inflation Adjustment Act provides a vivid illustration of CPI lag over time.
-In a 1999 adjustment, the National Highway Transportation Safety Administration (NHTSA) expressed concern that the Inflation Adjustment Act prevented NHTSA from tripling penalties for violations of the National Traffic and Motor Vehicle Safety Act of 1966, as intervening inflation would prescribe, and instead capped NHTSA's fine at 10 percent over \$800,000, or \$880,000.
-One should recall NHTSA's expression of frustration at its inability, under the Inflation Adjustment Act, to capture the full effect of inflation with a fine of \$2.45 million rather than \$880,000.
+The GAO's 2003 report on the Inflation Adjustment Act provides a vivid illustration of CPI lag over time.94 In a 1999 adjustment, NHTSA expressed concern that the Inflation Adjustment Act prevented the agency from tripling penalties for violations of the National Traffic and Motor Vehicle Safety Act of 1966, as intervening inflation would prescribe, and instead capped NHTSA's fine at 10 percent over \$800,000, or \$880,000.95 One should recall NHTSA's expression of frustration at its inability, under the Inflation Adjustment Act, to capture the full effect of inflation with a fine of \$2.45 million rather than \$880,000.
 The same episode also illustrates the deleterious effects of CPI lag.
 Thanks to CPI lag, multiple rounds of inflation adjustments, even if not handicapped by the initial 10 percent cap, would fall even further behind actual inflation.
 Perversely enough, the distortion attributable to CPI lag would have been even greater if NHTSA had made two rather than one adjustments in a four-year span:

-- 1. Inflation from 1996 through 2000, with no lag: 10.0% - 2.
-Inflation from 1996 through 1999: 6.1%.
-The amount of one year in CPI lag would have been approximately (1.1/1.061) 1, or approximately 3.7%
+- 1. Inflation from 1996 through 2000, with no lag: 10.0% - Inflation from 1996 through 1999: 6.1%.
+The amount of one year in CPI lag would have been approximately (1.1/1.061) 1, or approximately 3.7% - Inflation from 1996-97 and 1998-99: 4.3%.
+The amount of two years in CPI lag would have been approximately (1.1/1.043) - 1, or approximately 5.5%